So you wish to be a stronger version of yourself? Guess what?

 Don’t despair about this.
 Sometimes, we simply grow apart from old friends, no harm intended.

-But in order to be stronger, you will rattle the cages of some folks who will NOT like the new you.
+But to be stronger, you will rattle the cages of some folks who will NOT like the new you.

-If you break family or cultural traditions, you will not receive applause or standing ovations from the people who still adhere to those traditions.
+If you break family or cultural traditions, you will not receive applause or standing ovations from those who still adhere to those traditions.

 Crucial insight: If your self-improvement hurts someone else’s feelings or disrupts their vision of their life, keep in mind that perhaps they need to learn from this.
-And your actions may help them grow.

 5. You must give back in some way.